Day in the life working for CrossCountry

 What has been your career so far with CrossCountry?

-I joined as an RSM at Leeds in 2009 and was in the role for a total of 4 years, 2 of which I was the Catering Coach at Leeds helping new starters and any existing caterers that needed any support on board.
-In 2013 and applied for and was successful in gaining promotion to a Train Manager position at Leeds and was in this role until I was successful in gaining my Apprentice Train Driver role.
+"I joined CrossCountry as an RSM at Leeds in 2009 and was in the role for a total of 4 years, 2 of which I was the Catering Coach helping new starters and supporting existing caterers that needed support on-board.
+Then in 2013, I successfully gained a promotion to a Train Manager position at Leeds.
+I was in this role until I began a Train Driver Apprenticeship at CrossCountry."

 Why did you want to be a Train Driver?

-As a Train Manager, you work very closely with Train Drivers and learn lots about their role.
-I thought it looked very interesting and I also was also fortunate to have a go on one of our simulators at the Driver Training Centre in Derby, this inspired to me apply for the position when I saw the vacancy.
+"As a Train Manager, you work very closely with Train Drivers and learn a lot about their role.
+I thought it looked very interesting.
+I was also fortunate to have a go on a simulators at CrossCountry's Driver Training Centre in Derby, this inspired to me apply for the position when I saw a vacancy."

 What do you enjoy about being a Train Driver?

-As much as I like working with my colleagues on board, I'm also comfortable working on my own.
+"As much as I like working with my colleagues on-board, I'm also comfortable working on my own.
 I like the responsibility the role brings and the job also offers me the chance to continuously develop and keep on learning.

-Each day is different as a Driver, I'm lucky to work with different people, have a different view from the cab window but also face different challenges depending on the weather, track conditions etc.
+Each day is different as a Driver, I'm lucky to work with different people, have a different view from the cab window but also face different challenges depending on the weather, track conditions etc."

 What is it like being a female Train Driver?